StanleyWan/EV-Charging-Initial/README.md

 As an initial report, the emphasis is on the technical process of building and evaluating predictive models.
 Broader business insights and non-technical discussions will be expanded in the Final Report.

+Here is the link of the Jupyter Notebook: Car_Price_V3.ipynb with visualizations and probability distributions.
+It is developed under Google's Colab.

 ## 1. Data Understanding
 The dataset used in this project is [Global_EV_Charging_Behavior_2024](https://www.kaggle.com/datasets/atharvasoundankar/global-ev-charging-behavior-2024) downloaded from Kaggle.
 It contains 800 rows and 18 Columns, providing a comprehesive and realistic view of EV charging usage and trends across different regions worldwide.